Digitalized-Energy-Systems/rl-opf-env-design/README.md

 # Learning the Optimal Power Flow: Environment Design Matters
-This is the accompanying repository to the publication "Learning the Optimal Power Flow: Environment Design Matters" (TODO: Add URL to paper after publication).
+This is the accompanying repository to the publication "[Learning the Optimal Power Flow: Environment Design Matters](https://arxiv.org/abs/2403.17831)".

 Note that most source code implemented for this paper can be found in https://gitlab.com/thomaswolgast/drl (RL algorithms) and https://gitlab.com/thomaswolgast/mlopf (RL environments), which are work-in-progress and therefore continued in different repositories.